Paladin1991/Magic/README.md

 ## Bugs

 [] For no apparent reason, the program uses only one color in all instances,
-often decaying the background
-colors of the same color as the text.
+often leaving the background colors the same color as the text.